MalowerKing/Sieci_Neuronowe/README.md

 **Install dependencies**

-pip install torch numpy pandas matplotlib kagglehub
+pip install torch numpy pandas matplotlib kagglehub scikit-learn

 If you need a specific version of PyTorch for your system (CPU/GPU), check: https://pytorch.org/get-started/locally/